Bush (British band): Musical style and influences

 Bush have been described as grunge, post-grunge, alternative rock, and hard rock.
 One of the first bands to be described as post-grunge, Bush were labeled almost pejoratively as such.
 Matt Diehl of Rolling Stone described Bush as "the most successful and shameless mimics of Nirvana's music".
 In the book Fargo Rock City: A Heavy Metal Odyssey in Rural North Dakota, Chuck Klosterman wrote, "Bush was a good band who just happened to signal the beginning of the end; ultimately, they would become the grunge Warrant".
 In the book Accidental Revolution: The Story of Grunge, Kyle Anderson wrote about Bush's album Sixteen Stone, writing:

 "The twelve songs on Sixteen Stone sound exactly like what grunge is supposed to sound like, while the whole point of grunge was that it didn't really sound like anything, including itself.
 Just consider how many different bands and styles of music have been shoved under the "grunge" header in this discography alone, and you realize that grunge is probably the most ill-defined genre of music in history."

 Bush have noted Nirvana's music as a key influence in their work, but remained insistent that their style is original.
 Talking to The Morning Call in February 1996, lead guitarist Nigel Pulsford remarked "Nirvana was a big influence.
 They acted as a catalyst, put the guitar band back in vogue and inspired us to perform".
 Of the similarities in the music of the two acts, Gavin Rossdale told Rolling Stone that he "hoped" there was an element of Nirvana in Bush but also that felt he "had [his] own thing".
 In 2011, Rossdale named the Pixies as "the most influential band" to him; indeed, founding members Pulsford and Rossdale became friends in part over a shared interest in the Pixies.
 Rossdale also acknowledged Alice in Chains as a major influence in his formative days as a rock musician, in particular the song "Man in the Box" (1990), which he described as "a pivotal song for me as a songwriter and a young musician trying to figure out my own aesthetic".
-In addition, members of Bush have cited artists including The Beatles, Big Black, David Bowie, Bob Dylan, PJ Harvey, Hole, Hüsker Dü, Jane's Addiction, My Bloody Valentine, Led Zeppelin, Tom Petty, The Replacements, Sex Pistols, Smashing Pumpkins, Sonic Youth, Soul Asylum, Soundgarden, and Neil Young as influential or inspirational.
+In addition, members of Bush have cited artists including The Beatles, Big Black, David Bowie, Bob Dylan, Fugazi, PJ Harvey, Hole, Hüsker Dü, Jane's Addiction, the Jesus Lizard, My Bloody Valentine, Led Zeppelin, Tom Petty, The Replacements, Sex Pistols, Smashing Pumpkins, Sonic Youth, Soul Asylum, Soundgarden, and Neil Young as influential or inspirational.